 Most importantly — don’t offer any old shoes or house items as toys.
 It’ll cause a lifelong issue of getting your prized possession out of Buster’s mouth.

 Look for toys that are the right size.
 For instance, you wouldn’t give your chihuahua a volleyball.

-Consider getting a mix of playthings, like the BUIBIIU Puppy Teething Toys, so you can quickly find out the type your pet loves the most.
+Consider getting a mix of playthings, like the BUIBIIU Puppy Teething Toys on Amazon, so you can quickly find out the type your pet loves the most.

 Don’t let your pup get bored when you’re not there to keep it company.

 Puzzle toys are one of the must-have items needed for a new puppy.
 They’ll stimulate it both intellectually and physically.

 Most toys are semi-difficult, meaning your pupper will have to work to get that treat.

 It’s not good to leave your dog alone with toys, but you can keep an eye on them from a distance while they figure it out.
 For one thing, the Nina Ottosson Interactive Puzzle on Amazon will safely entertain your pupper for hours.